“Time, Ladies and Gentlemen please.”

 “I’ve called an ambulance babe,” he shouted.
 “They’ll be…”

 He stopped dead in his tracks.
 Ronnie Mitchell was gone.
-He walked in a daze across to the door and noticed it was bolted from the inside and still locked.
-On the floor were small puddles of water that glistened in the light…..
+One glance at the door showed it was bolted from the inside.
+He staggered in a daze to where his former friend had been lying.
+On the same spot were small puddles of water that glistened in the light….

 You can Follow Sean Clarke on Twitter HERE